-It’s about to get a whole lot easier to get around Griffith Park without a car.
+It’s about to get a whole lot easier to get around Griffith Park without a car — now the park has a brand new shuttle bus!

 For much of its history, Griffith Park — one of the largest urban wilderness parks in all of North America — has been described as a quintessentially L.A. park “because you have to drive to get around it.”